 Dogs: Dogs are allowed in provincial parks, but must remain on a leash.
 Please pick up after your pet and pack out any waste.

-Water: Bring at least 2 litres of drinking water with you.
+Water: Bring drinking water with you.
 I always carry my 2-litre water bladder.

 Toilets: Toilets at the trailhead are locked during the off-season.
 And there are no toilets on the trail.
 Come prepared to dig a hole at least 70 big steps away from the trail and water sources.
 Make sure you bury your waste.